This is a long page, but will likely give you a good sense of the camp if you know nothing about it and answer many of your questions…

 Third, we are a genuine camp camp – an outdoors camp.
 We can seek shelter when necessary, but our kids spend their days in the outdoors, playing field games and board games, doing crafts, getting dirty, swimming, and so forth.
 We have no electronics, and we tend to thrive in trying to find ways to make things happen and get things done with what we have, in true camp fashion.
 We swim only in natural water pools and streams, and our facilities date back from 80 to 110 years.
 We serve high quality meals that the kids enjoy, and when they’re getting so much exercise, a tasty and healthy meal is so very satisfying.
 The whole experience feels like it’s out of another era.
 The kids get so much exercise at camp, and grow like weeds.
 It’s pretty easy to understand this appeal as a parent for our kids–away from screens, engaged, physically active, surrounded by ideal camper role models, telling stories over the weekend about their camp adventures, and genuinely happy.

 Field Camp has all the best features of a classic overnight camp.
 We do have an overnight on Thursday nights that is intended for all campers, which extends the feeling that Field Camp is more than a day camp but without the cost of an overnight camp.
 We tend to have very happy campers and parents, who appreciate having found this unusual summer haven for their kids.
+We started our residential component–Camp Poplar–in 2024 in large part because so many in our community were interested in extending the length of our overnights from one night to one or two weeks at a time.

 If you are interested in trying Field Camp for your child, sign up for a number of weeks, ideally on the younger end of our age span, and give them a chance to get to know the routine and some of the other kids and counselors.
 You will almost certainly have found a long-term summer camp experience in Charlottesville, where your child will grow spending idyllic summer days in the outdoors having adventures, making friends, and collecting wonderful memories of summer.